Villanova-AI/villanova_developers/docs/villanova09/docs/getting-started/README.md

 sidebarDepth: 2
 ---

-# Getting Started with Entando
+# Getting Started with Villanova

-You can set up Entando in two simple steps or install it manually to meet your specific needs.
+You can set up Villanova in two simple steps or install it manually to meet your specific needs.

-* [Automatic Install](#automatic-install): The fastest way to locally install and start up Entando in Kubernetes.
+* [Automatic Install](#automatic-install): The fastest way to locally install and start up Villanova in Kubernetes.
 * [Manual Install](#manual-install): Useful if you want a shared cluster or a custom local instance.

 >Installation on Apple Silicon processors:
-To install Entando on Mac systems running ARM64 architecture, see this alternate [Getting Started](../../tutorials/getting-started/arm-install.md) guide.
+To install Villanova on Mac systems running ARM64 architecture, see this alternate [Getting Started](../../tutorials/getting-started/arm-install.md) guide.

 ## Automatic Install
-Automatically install Entando via the Entando command-line interface (CLI) and prepare a local developer environment with default settings.
+Automatically install Villanova via the Villanova command-line interface (CLI) and prepare a local developer environment with default settings.
 The following steps launch an Ubuntu VM via Multipass, install Kubernetes, and then deploy Entando to it.

 1. Install [Multipass](https://multipass.run/#install).

-2. Install Entando into Kubernetes on Ubuntu using the [Entando CLI](entando-cli.md):
+2. Install Villanova into Kubernetes on Ubuntu using the [Entando CLI](entando-cli.md):

 <EntandoCode> curl -sL "https://get.entando.org" | ENTANDO_RELEASE="{{ $site.themeConfig.entando.fixpack.v73 }}" bash
 </EntandoCode>

 3. The progress of the install is displayed on the console.
 Installation can take up to 10 minutes, depending on how long the Docker images take to download.
 The sequence of steps performed by the CLI is identical to the manual steps below.
 To better understand what the CLI does, review the manual steps.
-4. The URL to access the Entando App Builder will print to the console once the install completes.
+4. The URL to access the Villanova App Builder will print to the console once the install completes.
 5. Log in with username:`admin` and password: `adminadmin`.
 Refer to [Log in to Entando](#log-in-to-entando) for more information and next steps.

 ## Manual Install